In this article I’ll expose seven linguistic tricks people use to deceive you:

 Perhaps it would be easier to understand Doublespeak if we heard some:

-A funny example of extreme political Doublespeak from Tampa governor Rick Scott
+A funny example of extreme political Doublespeak from Florida Governor Rick Scott

 Doublespeak is used by politicians and the military to make war sound less gruesome: